What makes a successful EIR?

 - Documenting your meetings, reactions, learnings, next steps.

-- Providing constructive feedback to the local Swiss EP team.
+- Providing constructive feedback to the Swiss EP team.

 - Connecting the people you’re meeting with people in your network, if you so choose.